Getting Smarter with Science

 Climate-related information is crucial to protect public safety, secure economic development, manage the environment sustainably, and adapt to climate change.
 Information from the water quantity monitoring (hydrometric) network is highly valued by a variety of users for flood warning, water supply, resource management, and other purposes.
 Communities will benefit from having access to improved climate-related information to help guide response to potential climate change-related effects.
 This includes water supply conditions which are being altered by climate change through increased frequency and magnitude of extreme conditions such as droughts, floods, and earlier spring melts.

-The B.C. government has committed $10 Million between 2007 and 2010 to improve and expand our hydrometric and climate-related networks.
-Planning has begun and the start of the network improvements is anticipated to begin later in 2008.
+The B.C. government committed $10 Million between 2007 and 2010 to improve and expand our hydrometric and climate-related networks.
+In August 2013, a renewed Canada-BC Agreement on Hydrometric monitoring was signed by the BC Minister of Environment and Environment Canada.

 Reporting on the state of our water